Bug report #4547

 Fixed in changeset c53c85813f4723b75d4e9326d2565fb51eaa8355.

-#13 Updated by Giuseppe Sucameli almost 12 years ago
+#13 Updated by Giuseppe Sucameli about 12 years ago

 - Assignee changed from Radim Blazek to Giuseppe Sucameli